-…Capital of Indonesia, a Megacity famous for their traffic jams.
+The Capital of Indonesia, a Megacity famous for its traffic jams.
 Jakarta is not very accessible and it is difficult to obtain services from transport to mobility equipment.
-However, it is possible also for wheelchair users to visit and enjoy this crazy city.
+However, travel with a wheelchair in Jakarta is possible, and visitors with disabilities can certainly explore the many sides of this crazy city.
 We offer you support!

 Fatahilla Square is the historical center of the old Batavia, what is now called Old Town.
 The large square is surrounded by colonial buildings, housing the Jakarta History Museum, the Wayang Museum, the Fine Art and Ceramics Museum and the famous Cafe Batavia.

 If you travel with a wheelchair in Jakarta or have a disability, we make access easier for you!

 Cafe Batavia is a restaurant with great interior design inside a 19th-century colonial building at Fatahilla Square.